zengelan/eks-workshop/content/030_container/030_eksctl/MVISIONCloud-Validation.md

 ## Review Misconfiguration Incidents on your Default EKS Cluster installation

-Every EKS cluster deployed as part of the class is expected to yield the following 4 security misconfigurations:
+Every EKS cluster deployed as part of the class is expected to yield the following 4 security misconfigurations in terms of how the control-plane components are configured by default.

 ![MVCValidationEKS](/images/mfe/Capture_EKSMaster_Violations1.JPG?classes=border,shadow)

+Here is the default EKS cluster yielding 16 misconfigurations when all configuration policy checks are activatated in MVISION Cloud:

 ![MVCValidation](/images/mfe/Capture_Violations.JPG?classes=border,shadow)